rcalixte/wayland-book/src/xdg-shell-basics/xdg-surface.md

 `ack_configure`.
 You may recall that a goal of Wayland is to make every frame perfect.
 That means no frames are shown with a half-applied state change, and to accomplish this we have to synchronize these changes between the client and server.
-For XDG surfaces, this pair of requests is the mechanism which supports this.
+For XDG surfaces, this pair of messages is the mechanism which supports this.

 We're only covering the basics for now, so we'll summarize the importance of